Hitstar53/KDH-Hospital-Website/README.md

+#Setup Instructions
+• Clone the repository locally using: git clone
+• Make a python virtual env using: python -m venv venv
+• Activate the venv using: venv\scripts\activate
+• Once activated install all dependencies: pip install -r requirements.txt
+• Create 'hospital' database in mysql
+• run the flask-app by running: main.py

 # Hospital-Portal-Website
 Aim: We aim to create a robust website to better connect the patients and their respective doctors of the hospital and also create a prototype for an online payment system.
 ## Tech Stack: